restarone/comfortable-mexican-sofa-docs/Upgrading-ComfortableMexicanSofa.md

 Sometimes you'll need to create migrations to adjust the database.
 Generally it happens during major and minor version changes.
 Meaning that upgrade from 1.1.5 to 1.2.2 will probably require a migration, but 1.1.5 to 1.1.9 will not.
 If upgrading several minor version you'll need to apply all database migrations sequentially.

-To find the migrations go take a look at [comfortable-mexican-sofa / db / upgrade_migrations /](https://github.com/comfy/comfortable-mexican-sofa / db / upgrade_migrations /).
+To find the migrations go take a look at [comfortable-mexican-sofa/db/upgrade_migrations/](https://github.com/comfy/comfortable-mexican-sofa/db/upgrade_migrations/).
 Just create a migration with the name in the file concerning you and copy the text over.

 For list of releases and relevant notes please see: https://github.com/comfy/comfortable-mexican-sofa/releases